daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-05-29-normalized-cross-entropy.md

 permalink: /:title
 ---

-This post explores the effect of class imbalance on evaluating a binary classification problem with binary cross-entropy and explores a normalization term that removes the effect.
+This post explores a normalized version of binary cross-entropy which removes the effect of the prior (class imbalance) within the data.

 * TOC
 {:toc}